 In the now uncommon event of the ectopic pregnancy rupturing, there may be severe consequences.
 Heavy bleeding can cause serious medical problems and, occasionally, even death.
 However, most women nowadays are diagnosed in the early stages, before this happens.
 In this scenario, most women recover very well.
 There are some rare complications after surgery, which your gynaecologist would discuss with you before the operation.
 As discussed, there are often some side-effects from taking the medical treatment option.

 Women often want to know if they will be able to have a normal pregnancy in the future after an ectopic pregnancy.
-Even if one Fallopian tube is removed, you have about a 7 in 10 chance of having a future normal pregnancy.
+If you had no past history of problems conceiving or diseases involving your Fallopian tubes before your ectopic pregnancy, your fertility will not be affected and you should have no more chance of having an ectopic pregnancy than a woman who has not had an ectopic pregnancy.
+If you had one of the risk factors above, however, you may be more at risk of problems in the future.
+If you had to have an operation, you are more likely to have fertility problems and problems with future ectopic pregnancies than if you had medical treatment or no treatment was needed.
+Even if one Fallopian tube is completely removed, you have about a 6 in 10 chance of having a future normal pregnancy.
 (The other Fallopian tube will still usually work.)
 However, 1-2 in 10 future pregnancies may lead to another ectopic pregnancy.
 It is therefore important that if you have had an ectopic pregnancy in the past you should go to see your doctor early in future pregnancies.

 It is common to feel anxious or depressed for a while after treatment.
 Worries about possible future ectopic pregnancy, the effect on fertility, and sadness over the loss of the pregnancy are normal.
 Do talk with a doctor about these and any other concerns following treatment.